mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

 Remote updates also require a means of secure communication with each device.

+## Mender reference devices

+In order to lower cost of scaling and meeting needs of specific applications, no two production devices have the same hardware specifications.
+This means that software such as Mender must be [integrated with production devices](../../Devices).

+However, during the testing and validation stage, it is common to use development boards to shorten time to experiment and prototype.
+Thus, Mender supports two reference devices, one virtual and one physical:

+* vexpress-qemu.
+This is a virtual device, which is handy as you do not need to configure any hardware to try Mender.
+This device type also comes bundled with the Mender server for easy testing.
+* [BeagleBone Black](https://beagleboard.org/black?target=_blank).
+This is a popular and open physical device, used in many professional environments.

+These reference devices are well supported and included in the Mender continious integration environment.
+They are thus an easy way to get started with testing Mender.
+You will see references to them throughout the documentation.

 ## Trying Mender

 We have a series of tutorials that show you how Mender works, while giving you hands-on experience.